quinnanya/quinnanya.github.io/src/pages/cv.md

 - "Voices from the Server Room: Humanists in HPC", with Tassie Gniady, David Kloster, Megan Meredith-Lobay, Jeffrey Tharsen, Lee Zickel.
 Forthcoming in _Debates in DH: Computational Humanities_.
 Univ. of Minnesota Press.
 Eds.
 Jessica Marie Johnson, David Mimno, and Lauren Tilton.
 - "Academia is a Dice Roll", with Agnieszka Backman, Sabrina Grimberg, and Melissa Hosek.
 Forthcoming in _Debates in DH: The Digital Futures of Graduate Study in the Humanities_.
 Univ. of Minnesota Press.
 Eds.
 Simon Appleford, Gabriel Hankins, and Anouk Lang.
 - "Bringing Languages into the DH Classroom".
 Forthcoming in _What We Teach When We Teach DH: Digital Humanities in the Classroom_.
 Ed.
 Brian Croxall and Diane Jakacki.
-- "Language is not a Default Setting: Countering Digital Humanities’ English Problem", with Patrick Burns.
-Forthcoming in&nbsp;_Debates in DH 2022_.
-Univ. of Minnesota Press.
-Eds.
-Matthew Gold and Lauren Klein.
 - "[Rolling the Dice on Project Management](https://ideah.pubpub.org/pub/9xiyfz6h/release/3)".
 IDEAH, vol. 2, issue 2.
 Nov 25, 2021.
 DOI: 10.21428/f1f23564.0f419bf4.
 - "[Linguistic Fingerprints on Translation's Lens](https://jdmdh.episciences.org/9008)", with J.D.
 Porter and Yulia Ilchuk.
 Journal of Data Mining & Digital Humanities, January 27, 2022, Special Issue on Collecting, Preserving, and Disseminating Endangered Cultural Heritage for New Understandings through Multilingual Approaches.
 DOI: 10.46298/jdmdh.7223
 - “[The Directory Paradox](https://dhdebates.gc.cuny.edu/read/people-practice-power/section/ca87ec4c-23a0-452d-8595-7cfd7e8d6f0c#ch06”. _Debates in Digital Humanities: People, Practice, Power: Digital Humanities Outside the Center_.
 Univ. of Minnesota Press.
 Eds.
 Anne McGrail et al. 2021.